-If you have used the Internet for more than five minutes, you’re bound to have encountered at least one Top 10 blog post or article.
-Incredibly popular with sites like Reddit and Buzzfeed, these top 10 lists promise all kinds of awesome entertainment and excitement.
+If you’ve ever used Facebook, you’re bound to have encountered at least one Top 10 listicle.
+Incredibly popular with sites like Reddit and Buzzfeed, these top 10 list blog posts promise all kinds of awesome entertainment and excitement.

 But the truth is, top 10 lists suck.
-Here are my top 10 reasons for not using them.
+Here are my top 10 reasons for not using listicles.

 10. These lists are invariably “click bait”